javy99/leetcode-solutions/README.md

 ## Goals
 - Solve one LeetCode problem every day.
-- Provide clean, efficient, and well-documented code.n
+- Provide clean, efficient, and well-documented code.
 - Write explanations or comments that describe the thought process behind each solution.

 ## Directory Structure